piratesofsi/deployhub/README.md

 * [ ] Error handling and cleanup
 * [ ] Production deployment

----

 ## Objective

-The project is focused on understanding the core architecture and engineering concepts behind modern cloud deployment platforms, including:
+The project is focused on understanding the architecture and engineering concepts behind cloud deployment platforms.

+Key areas include:

 * Service-oriented architecture
 * Asynchronous job processing